-On superconducting magnets, such as innovative superconducting current leads, basic study on High Temperature Superconductor (HTS), properties of superfluid HeII, remountable joint of YBCO conductor, HTS low porosity bulks, analysis of joints between Cable in Conduit (CIC) conductors, high efficiency cryocooler, analysis of a normal-zone propagation in the LHD helical coil, next generation power devices, properties of Cu addition MgB2 wires, series compensated thyristor converters, inter-strand resistance in CIC conductor, temperature control with high-precision, transposed tape conductors, and so on.
+On superconducting magnets various research collaborations have been carried out, such as ac loss reduction of High Temperature Superconductor (HTS),, remountable joint of YBCO conductor, HTS low porosity bulks, analysis of joints between Cable in Conduit (CIC) conductors, high efficiency cryocooler, analysis on current leads, analysis of a normal-zone propagation in the LHD helical coil, properties of Cu addition MgB2 wires, series compensated thyristor converters, inter-strand resistance in CIC conductor, temperature control with high-precision, transposed tape conductors, boiling process in HeII, partial discharge protection technology, and so on.

-As for in-vessel components, low activation vanadium alloys and ferritic steels were improved on high temperature mechanical properties and radiation resistance by compositional and microstructural control such as addition of nano-particle dispersion and reduction of grain sizes by mechanical alloying.
+As for in-vessel components, low activation vanadium alloys and ferritic steels were improved in respect of high temperature mechanical properties and radiation resistance by means of compositional and microstructural control.
+Characterization of weld joints was also carried out including evaluation of irradiation effects.
 Coating and surface modification methods were investigated for MHD pressure drop mitigation, tritium permeation reduction and corrosion protection for liquid breeder blankets.